CoderDojoSV/beginner-python/Day-6/README.md

         coordinates = pygame.mouse.get_pos() #gives (x,y) coordinates
         paddle_x = coordinates[0] #sets the paddle_x variable to the first item in coordinates

 Check out http://www.pygame.org/docs/ref/event.html for the complete list of Pygame events.
-Also see the [Key documentation](http://www.pygame.org/docs/ref/mouse.html) for the complete list of key codes and the
+Also see the [Key documentation](http://www.pygame.org/docs/ref/key.html) for the complete list of key codes.

 ####Don't allow the paddle to go off the screen